There’s no better place to be a kid than the Iowa State Fair!

 Download an Iowa State Fair Historical Lesson Plan to learn more about the Fair's rich history.

 Blue Ribbon Kids', the Fair's special club for ages 10 and under, allows children to experience the Fair from a unique perspective.
 Blue Ribbon Kids' members will get a rare glimpse at the heart of the Iowa State Fair and become part of the action during special kids' club activities.
 Blue Ribbon Kids' Club members not only get a hands-on Fair experience but will receive a birthday card and a quarterly newsletter after signing up.

 Vet Camp is an educational, exciting, hands-on learning program aimed at encouraging 4th - 7th graders to learn about animal health, welfare and what it is like to be an animal doctor.

 Advanced Vet Camp is for 8th - 12th grade who have an interest in Veterinary Medicine.
 This two-hour program will focus on both large and small animal veterinary medicine along with information on attending vet school.

 The two-hour long programs focus on both large and small animal veterinary medicine.
 Vet Camp and Advanced Vet Camps are FREE with paid Fair admission.
 Spaces are limited and fill up fast!
-Contact Emily Wynn at firstname.lastname@example.org or 515.401.1544 with questions.
+Participants will need to sign up again on May 1, 2021 when the 2021 dates are available.
+Contact Emily Wynn at email@example.com or 515.401.1544 with questions.